-The Applicant will identify key CTE programs and activities that will have a significant role in meeting or exceeding the 2012-2013 target.
+The Applicant will identify key CTE individuals, programs and activities that will have a significant role in meeting or exceeding the 2013-2014 target.
 An Applicant that has failed to meet the target for a core indicator in each of the last three years shall identify a minimum of three programs or activities.
-Each entry will identify the campus (if applicable) and describe and justify each program or activity entry.